 The Cottage-Style Living Room Spring Home Tour

 It feels so good to brighten up our cottage home after a long and gloomy winter.
-It’s almost as if a switch has been flipped and the springtime home decor has made our cottage come alive again.
+It’s almost as if a switch has been flipped and the spring home decor has made our cottage come alive again.

 There have been so many decor changes that have been made in the living room since the last spring tour I took you on.